Hokome/Hako/README.md

 A bunch of reusable systems I can use for my games, feel free to use them too.

 *Hako means box in Japanese*

+*No Generative AI was used in this project*